 Alexis Nemeth - Staff Guide

 Alexis joined us in the spring of 2014 as our summer intern.
 She worked with our ministry through the Spring and Summer, helping deliver and guide multiple trips.
 She has a BA in Outdoor Leadership from Columbia Bible College, and is certified with the ACMG as an Apprentice Hiking Guide.
 Alexis is originally from Lethbridge, however something about the awe of the ocean and the mountains has given her a permanent love for BC.
 Alexis has been involved in summer camp ministry for many years.
 Some of her favorite outdoor activities include skiing, rock climbing, white water kayaking, and hiking.
 Alexis is based in Campbell River and works at Mt.
 Washington Alpine Resort as a professional ski patroller.
 She holds advanced wilderness first aid and OFA3.

 Alexis believes in the need for outdoor ministry and desires to share her love of creation with others and walk beside people as they experience the excitement of a new adventure in the wild.
 She has a passion for learning the stories of those around her and getting to know people.
 Alexis is a joy to be around, thanks to her capable leadership skills, attentive eye, and infectious optimism.

 "Originally an Alberta boy, I grew up hiking and camping with my family once or twice in the summers where my love for the mountains began.
 Years later at a summer camp I discovered my passion for the outdoors and was led to take Outdoor Leadership at Columbia Bible College.
-Throughout those four years I found my love in white water kayaking and mountaineering, and I'm currently working to take white water kayaking to a level where I can teach.
+Throughout those four years I found my love in white water kayaking and mountaineering, and I'm currently working as ZAO's program coordinator and lead guide.